7 Best Electric Shavers List for Men – November, 2022

 Shaving frequency –> if you have coarser facial hair or only want to shave every few days the series 9 will typically deliver a better shave.

 Braun Series 7 Advantages

-Panasonic ES-LA93K Arc 4 – Best Budget Foil Shaver
+Panasonic ES-LA93K Arc 4 – Brilliant Budget Foil Shaver

 This Panasonic shaver comes with an automatic charging and cleaning dock that takes the need to manually wash it out of your hands, ensuring a clean and fresh-scented shave every time.
 Despite its high-speed motor, this is a surprisingly quiet, wet and dry shaver.

 Philips Norelco SensoTouch 3D 1250X/42 Electric Razors – Rebranded as Series 8000

 The Philips Norelco SensoTouch 3D models have been rebranded by Philips as the Norelco Series 8000 shavers (8900, 8800, 8700 etc).
 Before, the Series 9000 shavers came along the 1250X/42 was Groom+Style’s preferred rotary model from Philips.
 If it was not for the fact that the retail price of the 1250X/42 is actually higher than the newer 9000 Series S9311/84 models (and effectively the same as the S9721/84 model), it would probably still be at the top of the list of preferred rotary shavers.

 The performance differences between the newer Series 9000 models and the Series 8000 (1250X/42 models) are negligible.
 The key difference seems to be that the technology has been renamed (see below).
 This might be a good thing, as it indicates that other than replacing the shaver heads (which you should do every year) you will not need to replace the actual core shaver for many years to come.

 Philips Series 9000 vs Philips Series 8000 Models Compared